 Colorado offers some of the most exciting winter activities of anywhere in the country, but if you’re struggling to find the motivation to get out of the house for a day of skiing or snowshoeing, talk to your physician.
 You may be suffering from seasonal affective disorder.

 If seasonal affective disorder is preventing you from living a fulfilling life, contact Vitalitas Denver and learn more about how ketamine infusions could help.
 Ketamine infusions are highly effective, especially as a treatment for short-term depressive conditions, such as seasonal affective disorder or postpartum depression.
-Complete the brief form below and schedule a free consultation with a member of our clinical team.
-We’ll answer questions, address concerns and get you started on a path towards health and wellbeing.
+Complete the brief form below and a member of our clinical team will answer questions, address concerns and get you started on a path towards health and wellbeing.